Current account (balance of payments): Overview

 If an economy is running a current account deficit, it is absorbing (absorption = domestic consumption + investment + government spending) more than that it is producing.
 This can only happen if some other economies are lending their savings to it (in the form of debt to or direct/ portfolio investment in the economy) or the economy is running down its foreign assets such as official foreign currency reserve.

 On the other hand, if an economy is running a current account surplus it is absorbing less than that it is producing.
 This means it is saving.
 As the economy is open, this saving is being invested abroad and thus foreign assets are being created.

+According to the twin deficits hypothesis the government budget deficits and current account deficits tend to be connected.